cluesurf/hack/readme.md

 This repo will be a collection of experiments in visualizing kaleidoscopic fractal recursion visualizations, ideally in TypeScript.

 Researching examples from the web first, starting from ShaderToy.
+The readmes are AI generated, asking to explain the `main.glsl` code in each.

 - https://www.shadertoy.com/view/WtKSzt
 - https://www.shadertoy.com/view/MsXGRf